Prepare for Academic Excellence

 English as a Second Language Program

 MCI's goal is to prepare students for the rigors of the mainstream classroom and success in college.
 MCI offers our English as a Second Language (ESL) program tailored to the language needs of students.
-The ESL program, with a 20-year track record of excellence, has catered to the needs of students from more than 25 countries.
+The ESL program, with a more than 20-year track record of excellence, has catered to the needs of students from more than 25 countries.

 The program is divided into three tiers of language proficiency: beginning, intermediate and advanced.
 MCI offers ESL classes in

 - Speaking I and II

 - Test of English as a Foreign Language (TOEFL)

 - Our ESL faculty has combined experience of more than 70 years working with the language needs of international students.